ibm-cloud-docs/vsrx/ssh-check-output.md

 After you check that the configuration is correct, run the `commit` command to push the changes to the active configuration.

-Your IBM Cloud Juniper vSRX Standard is now configured to route and filter traffic to the new VLAN and subnet, allowing only inbound pings and SSH connections.
+Your {{site.data.keyword.vsrx_full}} Standard is now configured to route and filter traffic to the new VLAN and subnet, allowing only inbound pings and SSH connections.

 You should now route the VLAN as shown in [Manage VLANs](/docs/infrastructure/vsrx?topic=vsrx-managing-ibm-vlans) to begin using the new functionality.